A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 b.
 Songwriter/Publisher Status:

-Note: The Songwriter is the Creative entity who creates the Songs, and Publisher is the Business entity who owns the Songs and handles the business for the Songwriter.
-(There should be a 50-50 split of all income between the two on all sources of income!)
+Picture the Songwriter as the Creative entity who creates the Songs, and the Publisher is the Business entity who owns the Songs and handles the business for the Songwriter.

 i.
-The actual Songwriters (lead melody and words; in rap, sometimes includes the "beat-maker") receive all the benefits of the Songwriting & Publishing ownership and income.
+The actual Songwriters responsible for the lead melody and words receive all the financial benefits of the Songwriting & Publishing ownership and income.

 ii.
-The actual Songwriters are listed and receive the benefits of the Songwriting, but Publishing ownership and income are split among the members of the Band/Group.
+The actual Songwriters receive the financial benefits of the Songwriting, but Publishing ownership and income are split among the members of the Band/Group.

 iii.
 All of the members of the Band and Group split the benefits of the Songwriting & Publishing ownership and income equally.